debruine/tutorials/docs/01_packages.md

 })
 ```

 The `context` function lets you know what function you're testing when you run all the unit tests in a package.
-The `test_that` function checks a groups of expectataions.
-The first set we're going to make checks if we get the error messages we expect, so we've called it "errors".
+The `test_that` function checks a groups of expectations.
+The first set checks if we get the error messages we expect, so we've called it "errors".

 We're going to check two expectations, that we'll get the error message "p cannot be less than 0" if p = -1, and that we'll get the error message "p cannot be greater than 1" id p = 2.
 You can test more values than these, but we'll start with just these two.